Sable/HorsePower/docs/mkdocs/docs/horseir/types.md

-## Types
+!!! note "HorseIR Types"
     HorseIR has a rich set of types, including basic and advanced types.
-In order to exploit precise types information, it adopts explicit types with a strict type system.
+In order to exploit precise types information, it adopts explicit types within a strict type system.

-### Type specifications
+### Type Specifications

 **Basic types**